Microsoft/go/eng/doc/DeveloperGuide.md

 ### Step 2: Initialize the submodule and apply patches

-The repository uses a `go` submodule to store the Go source code.
+The repository uses a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) named `go` to store the Go source code.
 All the patches that modify the Go source code are stored in the `patches` directory.

 To initialize the submodule and apply the patches, run the following command: